 Most of the fortresses in different parts of the world (Japan, Asia, Europe) were built on very similar principles and had many common structural features, which allowed restorers to more accurately construct the visualization of the fortress which can be now observed in the museum.
 In plain the fortress was a structure in the form of a rectangle with sides of 245 x 250 meters and several towers in the wall.

 The walls of the fortress were built of large clay and inguinal blocks (rammed clay), which has great strength.
 The height of the walls reached 10 meters, and the thickness was between 3 – 8 meters depending on the height.
 50 circular or rectangular towers were also placed along the perimeter of the wall in long straight sections and the corners.
 There are still intact gates visible in several parts of the wall.

-The towers were intended for observation, providing longitudinal shelling of the fortress wall, protecting the gates and of course also served as a shelter for providing shelter for the defenders of the fortress.
+The towers were intended for observation, providing longitudinal shelling of the fortress wall, protecting the gates and of course also served in for providing shelter for the defenders of the fortress.

 An additional protective device for the rampart was a ditch up to 11-14 meters wide, up to three meters deep and filled with water from a nearby source.
 The place for protection and defense was chosen quite well and for 29 years the walls of the fortress stubbornly defended against the many attacks of enemies.

-For a long time fortress protected its people, however troubled times reached the fortress when it shuddered from the raids of the nomads.
-After the raids there was a relatively calm period and numerous loaded caravans again started to pass along the trade routes.
+For a long time the Koshoy Korgon fortress protected its people, however troubled times reached the fortress when it shuddered from the raids of the nomads.
+After the raids, there was a relatively calm period and numerous loaded caravans again started to pass along the trade routes.

 Sights & Destinations near Koshoi Korgon